-- 7.1 If you make an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against you. - 7.2 If, however, you make malicious or vexatious allegations, then disciplinary action may be taken against you.
+- 7.1 If you make an allegation that you believe to be true, but it is not confirmed by the investigation, no action will be taken against you. - 7.2 If, however, you make allegations that you know to be false, then disciplinary action may be taken against you under the Council's procedures or if you are an elected member through appropriate channels including the Member Code of Conduct.